Do I need a business lawyer?

 · When engaging in business with relatives.
 If you can’t talk to them before they get involved in the business about their role as either lender or helper (as many new businesses do), it will become more difficult when things go wrong or when the relative starts getting too intrusive in the operations.
 They’ll (hopefully) respect your professionalism and commitment to the business.
 If not, better to find out sooner.

 No one factor is determinative for every business, they have to be weighed against the other factors I’ll discuss in future articles.
-If you are asking “do I need a lawyer” in WNC or Chicago, call me for legal help at (312) 671-6453 or go to palermolaw.com for more information.
+For all your businesses legal needs, call me in Asheville, Hendersonville, Fletcher, Waynesville, and all of Western North Carolina at (312) 671-6453, email at email@example.com, for more information palermolaw.com, and to download my V-card click HERE.